-If you are a WordPress site owner and would like to know more about the best practices you should follow when optimising your images for the web below is a simple guide on some tips and guides on the tools which are available to you with your WordPress media gallery.
+If you are a WordPress site owner and would like to know more about the best practices you should follow when optimising your images for the web then below is a simple guide with some tips and advice on the tools which are available to you with your WordPress media gallery.

 So why is image optimisation important?

-Have you ever heard people complaining a website is slow!
-A slow loading web page can be due to many things, Site structure or code delivery but in most cases, it will be due to poorly optimised imagery or in other words the file size of the images on the page being too large and can take too long to load.
+Have you ever heard people complaining a website is slow?
+A slow loading web page can be due to many things, site structure or code delivery, but in most cases it will be due to poorly optimised imagery or in other words the file size of the images on the page being too large causing them to take too long to load.
 This can lead to viewer frustration, lower browser ranking and in some cases can result in loss of custom.

 Stat: According to Kissmetrics –

 47% of visitors expect a website to load in less than 2 seconds, and 40% of visitors will leave the website if the loading process takes more than 3 seconds

 So ideally you are looking to optimise your imagery to have the smallest file size possible, but with no loss of quality – this sometimes can be a trade-off of importance.
 In a lot of cases, the image size is overlooked before uploading resulting in higher file sizes, but don’t worry, as you can easily change the settings and edit any uploaded imagery directly within WordPress through its own image editor.

 Image size vs File size

 Example: Say you want to display an image on your site and ideally would like the image size to display 300px v 300px.
 Most good DSLR cameras will capture an image size of 3000px v 3000px depending on the camera setting.
 If you resize the image to the preferred size of 300px v 300px, this would reduce the file size and speed up delivery by over 90%.

 Tip: Try to reduce your file size to below 250KB (kilobytes) eg 1 quarter of 1MB